-PURPOSE: The scho ol is approved to offer Federal Student Financial Aid.
-The school will k with third-party payers, private loans, and offers an in-house payment plan. time fram receive m school w Successf Student ascertain an exten receive notice from the school as to your status within reasonable ne after enrollment.
-If you are not accepted into the school, you will otification with the reason for denial and all monies paid by you to the ill be returned. all applicants will be notified with a date for Student orientation.
-Drientation is designed to prepare you to be a successful student and that you made an informed decision.
-But that is not all; orientation is sion of the admissions process and career planning.
-The facilitator over many ideas and concepts on how to prepare for your career and
+CRITERION #6: Financial Aid PURPOSE: The school is approved to offer Federal Student Financial Aid.
+The school will also work with third-party payers, private loans, and offers an in-house extended payment plan.
+PROCESS: You will receive notice from the school as to your status within reasonable time frame after enrollment.
+If you are not accepted into the school, you will receive notification with the reason for denial and all monies paid by you to the school will be returned.
+Successful applicants will be notified with a date for Student orientation.
+Student orientation is designed to prepare you to be a successful student and ascertain that you made an informed decision.
+But that is not all; orientation is an extension of the admissions process and career planning.
+The facilitator will go over many ideas and concepts on how to prepare for your career and build your life!